-To reduce the high computational cost of a diffusion process on the pixel space, LDM\,\cite{rombach2022@ldm} learns a diffusion process on the latent space.
-A bi-directional mapping network is trained to produce the latent representation $\vz$ of the image $\vx$, \ie, $\vz=\text{enc}(\vx), \tilde{\vx}=\text{dec}(\vz)$.
-Then, a UNet-based\,\cite{ronneberger2015unet} denoising autoencoder is trained as a diffusion model on the latent $\vz$.
-Starting from the noise-induced $\vz_T$ and conditioning on the image caption $\vc$, the diffusion model $f_{\bm \theta}$ generates less noisy samples, gradually producing $\vz_{T-1}$ to $\vz_0$.
+In LDM~\cite{rombach2022@ldm}, a bi-directional mapping network is trained to produce the latent representation $\vz$ of the image $\vx$, \ie $\vz=\text{enc}(\vx), \tilde{\vx}=\text{dec}(\vz)$.
+Then, a UNet-based~\cite{ronneberger2015unet} denoiser is trained as a diffusion model on the latent $\vz$.
+Starting from the noise-induced $\vz_T$ and conditioning text $\vc$, the diffusion model $f_{\bm \theta}$ generates less noisy samples, gradually producing $\vz_{T-1}$ to $\vz_0$.
 The training objective of LDM is thus described as follows:

-where $t$ is uniformly sampled from time steps $\{1,\cdots,T\}$, $\vz_t$ is the step-$t$ noisy latent of $\vz$, and $f_{\bm\theta}(\vz_t, t, \vc)$ is the $(t, \vc)$-conditioned diffusion model.
-The denoising autoencoder is structured with several ResNet\,\cite{he2016deep@resnet} and Transformer\,\cite{vaswani2017attention@transformer} blocks and predicts the noise $\hat{\bm \epsilon}$ that has the same size as the input $\vz$.
-The time embedding is injected into each ResNet block, as well as caption $\vc$ conditioned via a cross-attention layer of Transformers.
-SD uses a pretrained CLIP encoder\,\cite{radford2021@clip} to embed the caption into textual features before the cross-attention.
+where $t$ is uniformly sampled from time steps $\{1,\cdots,T\}$, $\vz_t$ is the step-$t$ noisy of $\vz$, and $f_{\bm\theta}$ is the diffusion model.
+The denoiser is built using ResNet~\cite{he2016deep@resnet} and Transformer~\cite{vaswani2017attention@transformer} blocks.
+It predicts the noise $\hat{\bm \epsilon}$, which matches the size of the input $\vz$.
+The time embedding is injected into each ResNet block, and the text $\vc$ is conditioned to cross-attention layers.